itsjslee/itsjslee/README.md

-# Hi there, I'm Josh!
+# Hi there, I'm Joshua!

 ### About me:
 - 〽️ I attend the University of Michigan studying electrical engineering and math